57Esther/Climate-Change/README.md

     - The Navbar is fixed at the top of the user’s device screen, it follows along when the user scrolls down.

- -Home Page
+ - #### Home Page
      - The home page has all the information and detailed ideas about the project.

     -Hero image.
      - The backround image, shows the adverse effects of the cause and danger of climate change.
      - The  two coloured effects shows how quickly actions needs to be taken to keep our planets safe.
      - The choice of hero image showing the liveness and health of the planet through the bubbly tree
       full of life and then turn into an empty and withered tree portrays a message about the effects of climate change. which makes it a perfect choice for the hero-image.

     -About and Purpose.
      -Easy to read and visible purpose of the site can be seen after the hero image.

     -Causes and Effect.
      -The effect of change can be seen after the purpose of the site.

     -Combacting Climate Issues.